Costume Designers

 Chinese Silk & Dynastic Fashion Heritage

-Access to China's millennia-old textile traditions, from Suzhou silk workshops and traditional hanfu craftsmanship to Shanghai's contemporary fashion houses and the world's largest costume inventories at Hengdian.
+We tap China's thousands of years of textile craft, from Suzhou silk workshops and traditional hanfu work to Shanghai's modern fashion houses and the world's largest costume inventories at Hengdian.

 02.